joeyparrish/pokeheim/testing-script.md

 1. Type "killall" in dev console
 1. Confirm that greyling dies
 1. Release greyling
-1. Faint it
+1. Enable PVP and attack it until it faints (or use "faintall" debug command)
 1. Recall all, check that your fainted greyling does not come back
-1. Spawn deathsquito
+1. Spawn deathsquito and faint it
-1. Attack it until it faints (or use "faintall" in dev console)
 1. Check that it falls from the sky and lands upside down
 1. Spawn skeleton and faint it
 1. Check that it stops making noise